 Learning

-Progress indicators for Elementary FLES programs
+Progress indicators for Elementary FLES Programs

 Introduction to Foreign Language Elementary School (FLES) Programs

 FLES programs are most common in elementary schools; however, programs may continue into middle school and can include any middle school courses that are not offered for high school credit.
 Elementary grades K-6 may include both language-focused and content-enriched FLES programs.
 FLES programs focus on developing oral proficiency and can involve reinforcing core content knowledge.
 Emphasis is placed on Interpersonal skills, along with Interpretive listening and Presentational speaking.
 Middle school programs are usually designed to build skills that prepare students for credit-bearing courses.